petertang/JourFait/README.md

-Play framework 2 application on OpenShift Express
+Play framework 2.X application on OpenShift Express
 ============================

-This a copied and Updated version of https://github.com/opensas/play2-openshift-quickstart that supports Play Framework 2.2 and 2.3 (which the original does not) as well as earlier versions.

-This git repository  will help you get up and running quickly with a Play framework 2 application on OpenShift Express taking advantage of the do-it-yourself cartridge.
+This git repository  will help you get up and running quickly with a Play Framework 2 application (including versions 2.1, 2.2 and 2.3) on OpenShift Express taking advantage of the do-it-yourself cartridge.
+To work within the constrained amount of memory available in the free versions of OpenShift, compilation takes place locally and is then deployed.
+For a different approach from that taken here see http://misto.ch/play-on-openshift/

 Running on OpenShift
 --------------------